Skip to main content

 ConnectOne Bank, 301 Sylvan Avenue, Englewood Cliffs, NJ 07632

 After a ConnectOne account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact ConnectOne's Death Claims / Estate Services at 1-844-266-2548 with the proper legal authority documents.
+Solely-owned accounts require the estate's representative to contact ConnectOne's Client Connections Center (handles death/estate claims; no dedicated estate department) at 1-844-266-2548 with the proper legal authority documents.

 Death claim process